MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/deploying-skype-for-business-online-phones.md

 ### Step 6 - Preparing for users to sign in

 To enable users to successfully sign in to a Skype for Business Online phone and make calls, you need to make sure users are assigned the correct licenses.
-At a minimum, you will need to assign a Phone System license and a Calling Plan.
+At a minimum, you'll need to assign a Phone System license and a Calling Plan.
 For additional information, you can see [Skype for Business and Microsoft Teams add-on licensing](../../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md) and [Assign Skype for Business and Microsoft Teams licenses](../../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

 You can find out more about Calling Plans by reading [Phone System and Calling Plans](/microsoftteams/calling-plan-landing-page)

 - **Sign-in options** that are available for Online users are:

-  - Users with **Polycom VVX 5XX/6XX** phones will see:
+  - Users with **Polycom VVX 5XX/6XX** phones see:

      ![Screen shot showing the Polycom phones logon.](../../images/8a1ffb33-8a63-4242-bb76-d5fafb6a6472.png)